 Registered Staff Hours

-We want to draw your attention to the fact that this facility really outperformed its overall grade in the area of inspections.
-In fact, it received a nearly flawless inspection report this year.
-As a result, it received one of our highest grades in this area with an A. Inspection grades weigh several factors, including deficiencies and federal fines.
-You can find more information about each of these issues by reviewing copies of nursing homes' inspection reports.
-Fortunately, although this nursing home had a few minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are ones labeled as categories G through L. This means the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-A couple of minor deficiencies shouldn't stop you from considering a nursing home.
+To go along with its strong overall performance, we awarded this nursing home an A for our inspections rating.
+Inspection grades take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
+You can learn more about each of these factors by reviewing copies of nursing homes' inspection reports.
+While this nursing home had a few minor dings on its report, it had zero severe deficiencies.
+Severe deficiencies are ones found in categories G through L. This means the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+Remember that deficiency-free inspections are uncommon in the industry.

 Long-term Care Quality